 Spam confidence level (SCL) in EOP

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound messages go through spam filtering in EOP and are assigned a spam score.
-That score is mapped to an individual spam confidence level (SCL) that's added to the message in an X-header.
-A higher SCL indicates a message is more likely to be spam.
-EOP takes action on the message based on the SCL.
+That score is mapped to an individual spam confidence level (SCL) value that's added to the message in an X-header.
+A higher SCL value indicates a message is more likely to be spam.
+EOP takes action on the message based on the SCL value.

-You'll notice that SCL 2, 3, 4, and 7 aren't used by spam filtering.
+The SCL values 2, 3, 4, and 7 aren't used by spam filtering.

 You can use mail flow rules (also known as transport rules) to stamp the SCL on messages.
 If you use a mail flow rule to set the SCL, the values 5 or 6 trigger the spam filtering action for Spam, and the values 7, 8, or 9 trigger the spam filtering action for High confidence spam.
 For more information, see Use mail flow rules to set the spam confidence level (SCL) in messages.

 Similar to the SCL, the bulk complaint level (BCL) identifies bad bulk email (also known as gray mail).
-A higher BCL indicates a bulk mail message is more likely to generate complaints (and is therefore more likely to be spam).
+A higher BCL value indicates the message is more likely to exhibit undesirable spam-like behavior.
 You configure the BCL threshold in anti-spam policies.
 For more information, see Configure anti-spam policies in EOP, Bulk complaint level (BCL) in EOP), and What's the difference between junk email and bulk email?.